osm2pgsql-dev/osm2pgsql-website/_manual-v2/06-flex-output.md

 change this, set the `projection` parameter of the column to the EPSG code you want (or one of the strings `latlon(g)`, `WGS84`, or `merc(ator)`, case is ignored).

-There is one special geometry column type called `area`.
-It can be used in addition to a `polygon` or `multipolygon` column.
-Unlike the normal geometry column types, the resulting database type will not be a geometry type, but `real`.
-It will be filled automatically with the area of the geometry.
-The area will be calculated in web mercator, or you can set the `projection` parameter of the column to `4326` to calculate it with WGS84 coordinates.
-Other projections are currently not supported.

-*Version >= 1.7.0*{:.version} If you are using the `insert()` command on a table (and not `add_row()`, see below) you can use the `area()` function on any geometry in any projection to calculate the area.
-What you get back is a real number that you can put into any normal `real` column.
-The special case of the `area` column type is not needed any more.

 Geometry columns can have expire configurations attached to them.
 See the section on [Defining and Using Expire